 Other Versions of the Norrøna Trollveggen

 We tested the men’s Trollveggen Gore-Tex Pro jacket, and Norrøna makes a number of other variations in the lineup.
 Unfortunately, there’s no women’s-specific version of the jacket tested here, but Norrøna does sell a Gore-Tex Pro Light model for both men and women.
-The Trollveggen Gore-Tex Pro Light retails for $559 and weighs 15.9 ounces for the men’s version but includes fewer pockets and a less durable 40-denier face fabric.
+The Trollveggen Gore-Tex Pro Light retails for $579 and weighs 15.9 ounces for the men’s version but includes fewer pockets and a less durable 40-denier face fabric (read our in-depth review here).
 A decision between the two will largely come down to preferences on weight vs. durability.
 To round out the Trollveggen lineup, Norrøna also offers a number of down jackets and waterproof pants, as well as accessories like Gore-Tex gaiters, gloves and mittens, and heavyweight merino socks.

 What We Like